chipmuenk/pyfda/INSTALLATION.md

 in your path.

 ### conda
-I'm not providing conda builds for the Anaconda distribution but since July 2023 there is a recipe on `conda-forge`
+If you're working with Anaconda's packet manager conda, there is a recipe for pyfda on `conda-forge` since July 2023:

+    > conda install --channel=conda-forge pyfda

+It is recommended to install pyfda in a seperate environment, e.g. called `pyfda-env`:

+    > conda install --name pyfda-env --channel=conda-forge pyfda

+In that case, you need to activate the environment each time you want to use pyfda with:

+    > conda activate pyfda-env

-You can also install pyfda with pip under Anaconda but this is not recommended.
+You could also install pyfda with pip under Anaconda but this is not recommended.
 One potential problem is that conda installs `PyQt5` under the name `pyqt` and pip under the name `pyqt5`:

 - `pip install` **`pyqt5`** installs system wide